artineering-io/flair-docs/flair/styles/presets.md

 1. Select the preset that you would like to load
 2. Double click on the preset icon or click on the `Load` button at the bottom left

-Use the **Filter presets** field to filter presets by name, and the drop-down on the right to filter by style.
-This is especially useful when working with a lot of presets.
-{: .info}
+### Loading options

-Above the _Filter presets_ section, the loading options give you more refined control over the loading process:
+The loading options give you more refined control over the loading process:

 * **Load world scale** - Whether to load the _World Scale_ attribute from the style.
 By default this is unchecked and the current world scale will be preserved when loading the style.
 * **Load quality** -  Whether to load the _Quality_ attribute from the style.
 If this is unchecked, the current quality setting will be preserved when loading the style.
 * **Load attributes** - Whether to load the main attributes of the style preset.
 This is on by default, but you can uncheck this option if you want to load only the canvas attributes.
 * **Load canvases** - Whether to load the canvas-related attributes.
 If this is unchecked, the current canvas attributes will be preserved when loading the style.

+Underneath the loading options is a field to **filter presets** by name, and the drop-down on the right to filter by style.
+This is especially useful when working with a lot of presets.

 ## Deleting presets
 Presets can be deleted at any time.